mgcaret/rom4x/README.md

   1. Boot ProDOS from power off.
 Run SlotScan 1.62 and confirm that the slots are identified as expected, see below.
   2. With no bootable ProDOS RAMdisk, boot the system from power off or ctrl-oa-reset.
+    1. With the drop-to-basic patch:
+      - Expected: The system says "No bootable device" and drops to BASIC.
+    2. Without to drop-to-basic patch:
       - Expected: The system boots the same as an unmodified ROM 4.
   3. With a bootable ProDOS RAMdisk containing ProDOS, boot the system from power off or ctrl-oa-reset.
-    - Expected:  The system boots from RAM disk, an inverse R may appear on line 24 of the display.
+    - Expected:  The system boots from RAM disk, an inverse or flashing R may appear on the left of line 24 of the display.
   4. Power on the system with the ca key pressed or use ctrl-ca-reset.
     - Expected:  The menu is displayed.
   5. RAM disk recovery:
-    1. Battery-backed RAM present with bootable ProDOS RAM disk:  Power off the machine and leave it for 1 hr.
+    1. Battery-backed RAM present with bootable RAM disk:  Power off the machine and leave it for 1 hr.
 Power on.
       - Expected:  The system boots from RAM disk.
-    2. Non-battery-backed RAM present with bootable ProDOS RAM disk:  Erase main RAM from 0400 up (e.g. in monitor: `400:A0` then `401<400.BFFEM`) and press ctrl-oa-reset.
+    2. Non-battery-backed RAM present with bootable RAM disk:  Erase main RAM from 0400 up (e.g. in monitor: `400:00` then `401<400.BFFEM`) and press ctrl-oa-reset.
       - Expected:  The system boots from RAM disk.

 Expected SlotScan output: